 Remember, even though your data is relevant and applicable to your business, it’s still a small data set and vulnerable to subjectivity.
 If you try to make the process too complicated, you are building on top of a relatively weak platform.
 Even large, comprehensive data sets, such as market history, don’t guarantee accurate results.

 So please keep it simple.
-Avoid giving the impression of absolute certainty by getting into single dollar amounts where, in reality, $100 / $1000s might be a more realistic unit.
+Avoid giving the impression of absolute certainty by getting into single dollar amounts where, in reality, the nearest $100 or even $1000 might be more realistic.

 Finally, avoid weighting factors.
 Weighting – where you attribute more value to certain factors automatically – is very subjective and puts the cart before the horse by prejudging your assessment.